fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_021.md

 and a word such as "genius" could apply but that is not the norm.

-## Do You Research IT Companies Before Interviews?
+## Do You Research It Companies Before Interviews?

 A bit but not that much.
 The main reasons for that is that I personally can't figure out what I want